Such Brave Girls: Broadcast

 The first series started airing in the United Kingdom on BBC Three on 22 November 2023, with all episodes released on BBC iPlayer the same day.
 It was available in the United States on Hulu from 15 December 2023.

 The second series started airing in the United Kingdom on BBC Three on 3 July 2025, with all episodes released on BBC iPlayer the same day.

 Reception

-Critical reception
+For series one, the review aggregator website Rotten Tomatoes reported a 100% approval rating based on 21 critic reviews.
+The website's critics consensus reads, "Painfully funny and sometimes just downright painful, Such Brave Girls is a spiky showcase for its trio of stars."
+For series two, Rotten Tomatoes reported a 100% approval rating based on 11 critic reviews.

 Lucy Mangan in The Guardian described the show as “properly brutal and properly funny”, saying that she found “particular joy in seeing a woman-led, female-written show that doesn’t pull its punches”.
 She added that it was “brave – singular, fresh, scabrous and unflinching – but still – or, rather, as a result – hilarious.”

-Steve Bennett for Chortle gave the show four stars commenting that “elements of pure sitcom” combine with an “earthy, nuanced realism of the dysfunctional characters” with Sadler’s “unique comic sensibilities” combining with an “admirable reluctance to take serious issues seriously” which “makes for an impressively different series.”
+Steve Bennett for Chortle gave the show four stars, commenting that “elements of pure sitcom” combine with an “earthy, nuanced realism of the dysfunctional characters” with Sadler’s “unique comic sensibilities” combining with an “admirable reluctance to take serious issues seriously” which “makes for an impressively different series.”

+The Big Issue described the series as "one of the funniest British comedies in years."